katzenpost/docs/drafts/mix_plugin_subscription.rst

   it detects holes in the sequence and perhaps to retain out-of-order messages until it is able to deliver the messages to the client application in order?
 And then we might want some kind of selective ACK in place of our last_message_id...
+BUT for now, the easy way to make it reliable (but not efficient at all) is to say that the client fetch messages don't ACK the actual last message they saw but rather ACK the last contiguous message (and the app message IDs need to be sequential numbers so that the client can infer when there is one missing).

 Appendix A. References
 ======================